rickhull/lager/README.md

   # ...
 ```

 What about instance methods, you ask?
-Well, you will need to assign @lager yourself, within #initialize.
+Well, you will need to assign `@lager`
+yourself, within `#initialize`.

 ```ruby
   # ...